k2view-academy/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 To publish CDC columns to CDC consumers, LUs with CDC indexes must be deployed to Fabric:

-- When the LU is deployed to Fabric for the first time, a [CDC Schema](03_cdc_messages.md#cdc-schema) message is published to Kafka to create the CDC indexes in the CDC consumers.
+- When the LU is deployed to Fabric for the first time, a [CDC Schema](03_cdc_messages.md#cdc-schema) message is published to Kafka, creating the CDC indexes in the CDC consumers.
 - When the LU is redeployed to Fabric, a [CDC Schema Update](03_cdc_messages.md#cdc-schema-update) message is published to Kafka about the schema's updates in the affected CDC LU tables.